pablo90ar/pablo90ar/README.md

 - 👋 Hi, I’m @pablo90ar
-- 👀 I’m interested in full stack JS tech
+- 👀 I’m a Full stack web developer
 - 🌱 I’m currently learning all I can put my hands on :)